-Output Туре Description velocity1 velocity8 0 1 For each voice there is an optional velocity output, which translates the MIDI velocity into values from 0 to 1. pressure1 pressure8 0 🗀 1 MIDI provides two different messages for sending "after-touch" information, i.e. information about how strong a key is pressed down after the initial hit.
+Output Туре Description pitch1 pitch8 $\int \int \frac{1V}{Oct}$ Pitch outputs.
+Since MIDI tracks can be polyphonic - i.e. play several notes at the same time - you can assign up to eight outputs here.
+The notes will be distributed to the defined outputs according to the settings roundrobin and voiceallocation . velocity1 velocity8 0 1 For each voice there is an optional velocity output, which translates the MIDI velocity into values from 0 to 1. pressure1 pressure8 0 🗀 1 MIDI provides two different messages for sending "after-touch" information, i.e. information about how strong a key is pressed down after the initial hit.
 Some keyboards just have one pressure sensor in total and send the current maximum pressure information of all keys in one message ("channel pressure").
 Others have one pressure sensor per key and send "polyphonic key pressure" messages.
 This circuit maps both to a pressure output per note that is being played.
 So if your keyboard (or sequencer or DAW or whatever) sends polyphonic key pressure events and you use multiple pitch X outputs, wire the individual pressure X outputs to wherever you like.
-Otherwise you can simply use pressure1 for all notes (which can be abbreviated with pressure ), since it is the same for all note outputs anyway. pressure outputs a value from 0 to 1. gate1 gate8 Gate outputs for the up to eight simultaneous note outputs. trigger1 trigger8 Trigger outputs for the up to eight simultaneous note outputs.
-The difference to the gate outputs is, that these just send a short trigger of 5 ms at the start of the note.
-This can be interesting in situations where the notes have no gaps in between so that gate will never go low. cc1 cc4 0 🗀 1 Outputs the current value of the four CC number that are defined with the inputs ccnumber1 ccnumber4 .
+Otherwise you can simply use pressure1 for all notes (which can be abbreviated with pressure), since it is the same for all note outputs anyway. pressure outputs a value from 0 to 1. gate1 gate8 Gate outputs for the up to eight simultaneous note outputs. cc1 cc4 0 🗀 1 Outputs the current value of the four CC number that are defined with the inputs ccnumber1 ccnumber4 .
 CCs have a range from 0 to 127, but this is converted in the range 0.0 1.0 here, in order to make it easier to use that as a CV.
 If you need the raw number, multiply the output with 127.
-Note: as long as no CC message with the selected number happened, this output will be set to 0. notegate1 notegate16 Outputs a high gate whenever the corresponding note (which is selected by note1 through note16 ) is currently being played. pitchbend Outputs the current pitch bend value as a bipolar voltage.
-The range can be set with pitchbendrange. programchange Sends a trigger whenever a MIDI program change message arrives.
+Note: as long as no CC message with the selected number happened, this output will be set to 0. notegate1 notegate16 Outputs a high gate whenever the corresponding note (which is selected by note1 through note16) is currently being played. pitchbend A.V.
+Outputs the current pitch bend value as a bipolar voltage.
+The range can be set with pitchbendrange. programchange [: Sends a trigger whenever a MIDI program change message arrives.
 Just before sending the trigger sets program to the new program number (something from 0 to 127).
 Note: This trigger is also being output when the program change messages sends the same program number as previously, i.e. if there is no actual change . program 1 • 2 • 3 The number of the last program change.
-This starts at 0 . bank 1 • 2 • 3 Outputs the number of the currently selected bank - from 0 to 16384.
+This starts at 0 . bank 1•2•3 Outputs the number of the currently selected bank - from 0 to 16384.
 MIDI defines the MSB of the bank to be changed with CC#0 and the LSB with CC#32.
 That means if you just use CC#0, you will only be able to select the banks 0, 128, 256, and so on.
-As long as no bank select CC has been received, bank will output 0. modwheel 0 1 Output the current state of the mod wheel level - within the range from 0.0 to 1.0 .
+As long as no bank select CC has been received, bank will output 0. modwheel 0 🗀 1 Output the current state of the mod wheel level - within the range from 0.0 to 1.0 .
 The mod wheel is changed by MIDI control change 1. volume 0 1 Outputs the current global volume as set by MIDI control change 7.